alopatindev/qdevicemonitor/README.md

 ### Mac OS X: App can’t be opened because it is from an unidentified developer
 Try [this guide](http://osxdaily.com/2012/07/27/app-cant-be-opened-because-it-is-from-an-unidentified-developer/)

-### Android Emulator is not detected
-Automatic detection of Emulator is not supported (on GNU/Linux and Windows).
-Please use File — Detect Devices after booting an Emulator

 License
 -------